CLARIAH/mediasuite-info/docs/faq/what-data.md

 ## What kind of data is available via the Media Suite?

 The Media Suite aggregates metadata from audiovisual collections and related multi-media contextual sources that are maintained at cultural heritage and knowledge institutions in The Netherlands.
 In Version 3, the Media Suite offers simultaneous (but not integrated) access to 9 collections (grouped by provider).
-For detailed information about each Collection, see [the Media Suite registration system CKAN](http://mediasuitedata.clariah.nl/), or the [[Data section]] of the Documentation pages.
+For detailed information about each Collection, see [the Media Suite registration system CKAN](http://mediasuitedata.clariah.nl/), or the [Data section](http://mediasuite.clariah.nl/documentation/data) of the Documentation pages.

  In Version 3, the collections available via the Media Suite include:

 **The Netherlands Institute for Sound and Vision**

-- The audio-visual collection (most resources can be played via The Media Suite.
-In Version 3 this requires an additional step (see [FAQ: Can I play/view all the sources that I find via the Media Suite?](http://mediasuite.clariah.nl/documentation/faq/howto-play-view)).
+- The audio-visual collection.
+Most resources can be played via The Media Suite (see [FAQ: Can I play/view all the sources that I find via the Media Suite?](http://mediasuite.clariah.nl/documentation/faq/howto-play-view))
 - The television collection (same as above for access to the resources)
 - The radio collection (same as above for access to the resources)
+- One part of these collections has been enriched via automatic speech recognition (ASR) (see the [automatic enrichments](http://mediasuite.clariah.nl/documentation/data/automatic-enrichments) section)

 **The EYE Filmuseum's Jean Desmet collections**

 - The film collection (all items, ca. 800 of the Desmet film collection can be played from EYE servers via the Media Suite)
 - The poster collection (most posters of the Desmet poster collection can be viewed from EYE IIIF servers via the Media Suite)
-- The paper (business archive of Jean Desmet) collection (all digitized papers of the Desmet business archive can be viewed from EYE IIIF servers via the Media Suite)
+- The paper (business archive of Jean Desmet) collection (all digitized papers of the Desmet business archive can be viewed from EYE IIIF servers via the Media Suite).
+Some part of this collection has been enriched with OCR and automatically detected metadata (more information in the CKAN registration system mentioned above)

 **DANS (Data Archiving and Networked Services)**